 One of the women whose testimony weaves throughout the chapter in the final report on the right to security is a witness named Cee-Jai.
 The report explains, "Like many of the witnesses, Cee-Jai experienced repeated acts of physical, sexual and psychological violence throughout her entire life.
 From witnessing her father stab her mother when she was very young, to witnessing her mother being physically beaten and abused by men as a young girl, to repeated sexual and physical abuse and neglect in various foster homes, to the sexual assault and physical violence she experienced as a teenager and adult, violence permeates Cee-Jai's life story and her relationships reflect a truth that is unfortunately not uncommon.
-She shared, 'I feel like my spirit knows violence,' summarizing what many Indigenous women, girls and 2SLGBTQQIA people experience as the almost constant presence of violence that contributes to an overall absence of basic human security".30
+She shared the following testimony recorded on page 504 in Volume 1a Reclaiming Power and Place, 'I feel like my spirit knows violence,' summarizing what many Indigenous women, girls and 2SLGBTQQIA people experience as the almost constant presence of violence that contributes to an overall absence of basic human security."